uzyovoys/zenbot/_pages/botscript.md

 </context>
 ```

-How you can see, this simple Botscript responses with "Hi!" text on every phrase which starts with words "hi" or "hello" and ends with any other words.
+How you can see, this simple Botscript responds with "Hi!" text on every phrase which starts with words "hi" or "hello" and ends with any other words.

 So such bot will react on such phrases as "Hello", "Hi" or "Hi there!"